nimbella/nimbella-training/3-webapp/pres.md

 # Different kind of actions

 - `--web=false`
 no web access at all

 - `-web=true`
-  web access, cooked
+web access, cooked (parsed)

 - `--web=raw`
-  access, raw
+web access, raw (unparsed)

 ---
 # Actions with `--web=false`
 - no url for web access without authentication
 - input and output in JSON
-- can be used:
+- private actions can be used:
   - in sequences
   - with triggers
-  - invoked with API
+  - using the API KEY

 ---